NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 and then a NULL (`0x00`).
 This header is then followed by the content of the metadata document in UTF-8 encoding.
-This metadata file is named using the SHA-256 hash of the persistent identifier (PID) of the object that it describes, and stored in a `sysmeta` directory structure that is a sibling to the `objects` directory described above, and structured analogously.
+This metadata file is named using the SHA-256 hash of the persistent identifier (PID) of the object that it describes, and stored in the `objects` directory described above, and structured analogously.

-Figure: Metadata layout
+Thus, in the tree pictured above, three of the hashes represent data files, and three represent system metadata files named with the hash of the PID they describe.

+For example, given the PID `jtao.1700.1`, one can calculate the SHA-256 of that PID using:

+   $ echo -n "jtao.1700.1" | shasum -a 256
+   a8241925740d5dcd719596639e780e0a090c9d55a5d0372b0eaf55ed711d4edf

+So, the system metadata file would be stored at `objects/a8/24/1925740d5dcd719596639e780e0a090c9d55a5d0372b0eaf55ed711d4edf` using the file format described above.

-**PID-based access**:  Using the PID, we can discover and access both the system metadata for an object and the bytes of the object itself without any further store of information.
+**PID-based access**:  Given a PID, we can discover and access both the system metadata for an object and the bytes of the object itself without any further store of information.
 The procedure for this is as follows:

 1) given the PID, calculate the SHA-256 hash, and base64-encode it to find the `metadata hash`
-2) Use the `metadata hash` to open and read the metadata file from the `sysmeta` tree
+2) Use the `metadata hash` to locate and read the metadata file from the `objects` tree
     - parse the header to extract the content identifier (`cid`) and the `formatId`
     - read the remaining body of the document to obtain the `sysmeta`, which includes format information about the data object
 3) with the `cid`, open and read the data from the `objects` tree